CivicDataLab/civicdatalab.github.io/content/team/saqib/index.md

 Saqib works as a Quality Assurance Specialist.
 Embracing the essence of simplicity, Saqib ensures that quality shines through in every line of code, making web apps accessible, inclusive, and efficient.

-Beyond the digital realm, he finds inspiration in minimalistic designs, anime adventures, capturing life's moments, savoring diverse cuisines, and sculpting his body at the gym.
+Beyond the digital realm, he finds inspiration in minimalistic designs, anime adventures, capturing life's moments, savoring diverse cuisines.

 With a holistic approach, Saqib thrives in the pursuit of excellence, both in his professional endeavors and the passions that fuel his spirit.